Cryptocurrency: Altcoins

-Significant rallies across altcoin markets are often referred to as an "altseason".
+Significant market price rallies across multiple altcoin markets are often referred to as an "altseason".

 Stablecoins

 Stablecoins are cryptocurrencies designed to maintain a stable level of purchasing power.
 Notably, these designs are not foolproof, as a number of stablecoins have crashed or lost their peg.
 For example, on 11 May 2022, Terra's stablecoin UST fell from $1 to 26 cents.
 The subsequent failure of Terraform Labs resulted in the loss of nearly $40B invested in the Terra and Luna coins.
 In September 2022, South Korean prosecutors requested the issuance of an Interpol Red Notice against the company's founder, Do Kwon.
 In Hong Kong, the expected regulatory framework for stablecoins in 2023/24 is being shaped and includes a few considerations.

+Memecoins

+Memecoins are a category of cryptocurrencies that originated from Internet memes or jokes.
+The most notable example is Dogecoin, a memecoin featuring the Shiba Inu dog from the Doge meme.
+Memecoins are known for extreme volatility; for example, the record-high value for a Dogecoin was 73 cents, but that had plunged to 13 cents by mid-2024.
+Scams are prolific among memecoins.

+Physical crypto

+Physical cryptocurrency coins have been made as promotional items and some have become collectibles.
+Some of these have a private key embedded in them to access crypto worth a few dollars.
+There have also been attempts to issue bitcoin "bank notes".

+The term "physical bitcoin" is used in the finance industry when investment funds that hold crypto purchased from crypto exchanges put their crypto holdings in a specialised bank called a "custodian".

+These physical representations of cryptocurrency do not hold any value by themselves; these are only utilized for collectable purposes.
+For example, the first incarnation of the bitcoin Casascius, coins made of silver, brass or aluminum sometimes with gold plating, or Titan Bitcoin, which in silver or gold versions are sought after by numismatists.